 10) VIRTUAL REALITY (VR) CHAT ROOMS

 The wonders of technology.
 Online chat used to be boring text-based, and maybe with just some graphics.
 But with the invention of VR glasses, we can now create VR chatrooms and talk to complete strangers in a completely virtual world.
+Check out VR Chat.

 11) SOCIAL MEDIA

-Facebook, Twitter, Instagram, LinkedIn, there are plenty of social media platforms available these days.
+Facebook, Twitter, Instagram, and LinkedIn, there are plenty of social media platforms available these days.
 Social media is actually a pretty interesting mix of verbal, non-verbal, and visual communications – We can post text messages, share pictures, and even short video clips.

 As a small extra, this is one form of communication that is not very common in computing – Haptic communication or communication by the sense of touch.